 Various Names of Indian Summer Around the World

-In Germany, it’s called “Altweibersommer” (“Old Wives’ Summer”), while in Sweden, it’s “All Saints’ Summer.”
-Italy refers to it as “estate di San Martino,” and in England, it’s sometimes “St. Luke’s Summer.”
-In Spain, it’s “veranillo de San Miguel,” and in Central Europe and Russia, it’s known as “the summer of old women” at the end of September.
+In Germany, this period is known as “Altweibersommer” (“old wives’ summer”), while in Sweden it’s known as “All Saints’ summer”.
+In Italy, it’s known as “l’estate di San Martino”, and in England it’s sometimes referred to as “St. Luke’s summer” (October 18) or, as in French, “St. Martin’s summer”.
+In Spain, it’s known as “veranillo de San Miguel”, celebrated around September 29, while in Central Europe and Russia, it’s known as “l’été des bonnes femmes” at the end of September.

 These various names highlight the cultural significance of this weather phenomenon, providing a final burst of warmth before winter arrives.